 Interest Rate Risk in the Banking Book

-An insight into the current and proposed regulatory requirements from the final BCBS paper in April and the likely impact they will have
+An insight into the current and proposed regulatory requirements from the final BCBS paper and the likely impact they will have on capital requirements

 Assess the main IRRBB governance considerations and managerial challenges faced